avinetworks/devops/monitoring/avimetrics script/README.md

     - **appdynamics_http.json**:  This file contains values required to send to a App Dynamics Standalone Machine Agent HTTP Listener
     - **datadog.json**:  This file contains the values required to send to the Datadog HTTP API
     - **graphite_host.json**:  This file contains the graphite host and tcp port information
-    - **splunk_host.json**:  This file contains the values required to send to a Splunk HTTP Endpoint Collector API to a Metric Index
+    - **splunk_host.json**:  This file contains the values required to send to a Splunk HTTP Endpoint Collector API
     - **logstash.json**:  This file contains the values required to send to a Logstash input
     - **elasticsearch_host.json**:  This file contains the values required to send to the Elasticsearch document API
     - **influxdb.json**:  This file contains the values required to send to an InfluxDB HTTP API endpoint